How to Make a Creepy Dollar Store Halloween Decoration!

 hand holding a dollar store plastic skull that has been painted with chalky paint and has been cut with and x in the bottom of it

-When each one of your skulls is dry (if you decide to paint them).
+When each one of your plastic skulls is dry (if you decide to paint them).
 Cut an X in the bottom of each skull as shown above.
 Next, cut an X in the top of each skull.

 plastic dollar store skulls

-You can then begin sliding the skulls onto your pvc pipe, one after another.
+Slide the skulls onto your pvc pipe, one after another.
 Don’t be afraid to experiment with where you put your X’s in your skulls.
 Make some toward the front, some toward the back so your skulls are all at different angles on the pvc pole.
 Slide each skull down so it is snug against the one beneath it.
 When you get to the top skull, it will only get an X cut in the bottom of it.

 plastic dollar store skulls on a pole with spanish moss between them and a door with shutters behind them